aceade/jenkins-npm-practice/README.md

 ```

 ### The Gulp task
-The Gulpfile contains a single task: validating some dodgy JavaScript code using JSHint.
-This is set to deliberately pass.
+The Gulpfile contains a single task: validating some JavaScript code using JSHint.
 The following JSHint rules are configured inside the `.jshintrc` file:
 * undef - catch potential mistyped or leaking variables
 * unused - unused functions and variables are not allowed
 * strict - all functions must start with a "use strict" statement, if not already nested inside a function that contains this